kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 {% highlight java %}
   public void gather(KijiRowData row, GathererContext<Text, LongWritable> context)
       throws IOException {
+    // The gather method operates on one row at a time.
+For each user, we iterate through
+    // all their track plays and emit a pair of the track ID and the number 1.
     NavigableMap<Long, CharSequence> trackPlays = row.getValues("info", "track_plays");
     for (CharSequence trackId : trackPlays.values()) {
       mText.set(trackId.toString());